Skip to main content

 • “Performance-wise, the game runs great, 150+ fps at 4k with DLSS (preset m) and frame generation x2 enabled.”

-• “Absolutely horrendous optimization; it freezes every hour at the bare minimum, and I've lost well over 3 or 4 hours of progress due to this issue.”
+• “Absolutely horrendous optimization, it freezes every hour at the bare minimum and I've lost well over 3 or 4 hours of progress between the demo and release due to this issue.”

 • grinding

-• “The combat is smooth and more forgiving than Nioh 2, and I have been exploring every nook and cranny I can find along my way.
-This exploration, even though I'm not farming levels, may cause me to be 'overleveled' for certain encounters.”
+• “The combat is smooth and more forgiving than Nioh 2, but I have been exploring every nook and cranny along my way which may, even though I'm not farming levels, cause me to be 'overleveled' in some sense for certain encounters.”

 • “This is a tedious grind fest of sadness and disappointment.”